SmithWEN0/AIDD_Practice/readme.md

 # 2. Usage

-The detailed procedures of constructing these models have been specified in name of each file.
+The detailed procedures for constructing these models have been specified in the name of each file.

 # 3. Conclusion